Seconb/Roblox-Colorbot/README.md

 - Make ROBLOX fullscreen

+- DO NOT USE WITH VALORANT, ANY EAC OR BE PROTECTED GAMES, OR FACEIT OPEN

 - Set settings to be as follows (doesn't need to be exact, these are just what I recommend):

 https://i.imgur.com/Wxs9JKy.png